 2. As required by Section 143(3) of the Act we report that:

-a. we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+a.
+We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;

 b.
 In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books:

-d. in our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Companies (Indian AccountingStandards) Rules 2015;
+d.
+In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Companies (Indian AccountingStandards) Rules 2015;